scgolang/sc/translate-synthdefs.md

 });
 ```

-The difference is not in how they sound (they should sound identical),
+Synth nodes created from these two synthdefs should sound identical,
-but in how sclang treats them when it sorts the ugen graph.
+but there is a difference in how sclang serializes them to send them to scsynth.

 The ugens in `foo` will be sorted in this order: `SinOsc, Blip, BinaryOpUGen, Out`,
 whereas the ugens in `bar` will be sorted in this order: `Blip, SinOsc, BinaryOpUGen, Out`.

-##### Side note

-  BinaryOpUgen is a ugen that most supercollider users should not care about.
+*Note:* BinaryOpUgen is a ugen that most SuperCollider users should not care about.
 Any time you use an arithmetic operator such as `+` or `*` or use the `mul`
 parameter a BinaryOpUGen will be created.

 In both `foo` and `bar` the inputs to BinaryOpUGen are (in the order in which they appear
 in the synthdef file) SinOsc and Blip.

-But as you can see, when we multiply by passing Blip as an inpug to SinOsc (in `bar`),
+But as you can see, when we multiply by passing Blip as an input to SinOsc (in `bar`),
 Blip will appear first in the sorted ugen list.
 This is because ugens are sorted using
 a [depth first search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm, which
 means that when flattening a ugen graph, inputs are sorted first.
-The reason this behavior
+The confusing thing
-is confusing is that (in our example) both SinOsc and Blip become inputs to BinaryOpUGen
+is that the order of the inputs to BinaryOpUGen is the same for `foo` and `bar`, yet
-and thus have the same depth in the ugen tree.

-It is tempting to say that the `foo` synthdef is equivalent to
+the these inputs appear in a different order in the ugens list.

+Note also that this synthdef

 ```supercollider
 SynthDef(\baz, {